The-OpenROAD-Project/OpenLane/docs/source/digital_guide.rst

 Missmatch between these files are not allowed.
 It is users responsibility to ensure that they match.

+The PDN straps will be routed in opposite directions.
+In locations where the two routing cross each other, VIAs connecting the layers are added.
+When ``DESIGN_IS_CORE`` is set to ``true`` then higher layers (met5 in sky130) is used.
+If it is set to ``false`` then VIAs will be missing and you will get LVS issues.

 Run the flow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^